 NCSCT text logo

-We are, like you, gaining clinical experience and expertise in helping our clients to quit using cytisine.
+We are, like you, gaining clinical experience and expertise in helping our clients to quit using cytisinicline.
 As we learn more, we will develop more training and support materials for you.

-Note: we use the name Cytisine as opposed to Cytisinicline but you may need to use 'cytisinicline' if looking for the medication in the British National Formulary, and GPs will certainly need to use it to prescribe electronically as it will be listed as this.
+Note: now that two forms of cytisinicline are available (Belnifrem and Cytisine) we are moving towards using the term 'cytisinicline'.
+You will certainly need to use 'cytisinicline' if looking for the medication in the British National Formulary, and GPs will certainly need to use it to prescribe electronically as it will be listed as this.

 Here we include a NEW briefing, a summary and dosing guide, and the Summary of Product Characteristics.
-Plus information for a Medicines Management application to add cytisine to your formulary.
+Plus information for a Medicines Management application to add cytisinicline to your formulary.

 Consilient Health announced the availability of Cytisine from 22nd January 2024 and the NCSCT has written a briefing to help practitioners prepare for supporting their clients to quit using cytisine.
 We will continue to develop resources as we gain more experience and expertise in the use of cytisine.
 We are also updating our online and virtual training content to support practitioners to prescribe/recommend cytisine.

-A recent update from NICE including cytisine in their smoking cessation guidelines [NG209] is available here
+A recent update from NICE including cytisinicline in their smoking cessation guidelines [NG209] is available here.

-In addition to the Cytisine Briefing below, we have also included the Cytisine Summary of Product Characteristics (SPC) and an NCSCT Cytisine summary and dosing guide (improved for March 2024).
+In addition to the Cytisinicline Briefing below, we have also included the Cytisine Summary of Product Characteristics (SPC) and an NCSCT Cytisine summary and dosing guide (improved for March 2024).

-Our colleagues from Greater Manchester have made an application to their Medicines Management Board to get cytisine on their ICB formulary.
+Our colleagues from Greater Manchester have made an application to their Medicines Management Board to get cytisinicline on their ICB formulary.
 They have kindly allowed us to post it here as a resource.

 The NHS Specialist Pharmacy Services (SPS) has developed a Patient Group Direction (PGD) as a template for you to develop your own local PGD.